No items found.

 • Detractors: Score 0-6 (unhappy customers).
 These require immediate attention and often escalation to support.

 NPS, calculated as the percentage of promoters minus the percentage of detractors, benchmarks loyalty and can predict business growth.
-Including an open-ended follow-up survey question, such as "What is the primary reason for your score?" can identify loyalty drivers and areas needing improvement, providing vital data for data-driven prioritization within improvement efforts.
+Including an open-ended follow-up question, such as "What is the primary reason for your score?" can identify loyalty drivers and areas needing improvement, providing vital data for data-driven prioritization within improvement efforts.

 CSAT surveys: Measure transactional satisfaction